top of page

 How long does the trap last?

-Typically, the yeast mixture produces CO2 for about two weeks.
+Typically, the yeast mixture produces CO2 for about four weeks.
 After that, replace the solution to keep it effective.

 Will the trap attract mosquitoes away from me?